c4pub/deodel/README.md

 The "Deodata Delanga" algorithm is a variation of the nearest neighbor type of supervised classifiers.
 It doesn't seek a fixed number of neighbors, but rather a nearest neighborhood with a variable number of neighbours.
 Unlike k-NN, that was used on data with continuous numerical attributes, the "Deodata Delanga" algorithm was intended to deal with discrete attributes; much like the ID3 decision tree.
 The deodel classifier can be viewed as a flattened/collapsed ID3 decision tree.
 Each branch of the flattened tree corresponds to a unique combination of attribute values, rather than just a single one, as is the case with conventional decision trees.

-Deodel starts from a categorical data classiffier and adapts it to continuous/numerical attributes by discretizing them.
+Deodel starts from a categorical data classifier and adapts it to continuous/numerical attributes by discretizing them.
 So, unlike many other algorithms that convert discrete data into numerical ones (like one hot encoding), deodel discretizes the continuous data.
 Obviously, this entails a loss of information.
 However, this loss doesn't seem to be severe, and provides surprisingly good results in many settings.

 Deodel is essentially non-parametric.
 However, there are configuration adjustments that can be tuned through an optional dictionary structure specified at initialization.
 The main adjustment is the number of bins used to discretize numerical attributes.
 By default, it is set to three.
 It is also possible to choose the discretization method: "equal-width" vs "equal-frequency".
 Also, the automatic usage of regression can be overridden.